-- O2 nasal prongs/cannulae at flows < 10-15 lpm - Standard nasal cannulae are particularly well-tolerated at flows < 5 lpm; - These or design specific (non-humidified) higher flow nasal cannulae featuring larger diameter tubing can be used with flow rates up to 10-15 lpm: - Note: this does NOT refer to delivery of humidified high-flow nasal oxygenation by devices such as Airvo[®].
-See discussion of this modality in section 3.3.2 below. - The patient should wear a standard procedure or surgical mask applied over the nasal cannulae to help limit droplet spread; - Negative pressure AIIR is not required; - Staff should be protected by droplet/contact PPE; - A trial of lateral positioning or self-proning can occur with the patient wearing nasal prongs/cannulae; - If the target SpO2 of 92-96% is not achieved with nasal cannulae up to 15 lpm, escalation to a non-rebreathing face mask (NRM) should be considered.

-O2 by simple, venturi or non-rebreathing facemask at < 15 lpm:

-- Filtered non-rebreathing masks such as the Tavish® (Figure 3) or Hi-OxTM (with an attached filter Figure 4) can be considered, as they may offer some additional staff protection due to viral filters over the expiratory ports; - Negative pressure AIIR is not required; - Staff should be protected by droplet/contact PPE; - Flow rates of supplemental oxygen should be limited to the least needed to achieve the target oxygen goal (e.g., SpO2 92-96%);
+○ O2 nasal prongs/cannulae at flows ≤ 10 lpm

+- Standard nasal cannulae may be tolerated at flows < 5 lpm; - Design specific (non-humidified) higher flow nasal cannulae provide a better oxygen reservoir because of a larger tube diameter and can be used with flow rates up to 15 lpm, although flows > 10 lpm are unlikely to be well-tolerated by the patient. - Note 1: this does NOT refer to delivery of humidified high-flow nasal oxygenation by devices such as Airvo®.
+See discussion of this modality in section 3.3.2 below. - Note 2: these NC should not be used under a well fitted cuffed mask (BVM) for risk of causing a face-mask seal leak. - The patient should wear a standard procedure or surgical mask applied over the nasal cannulae to help limit droplet spread; - Negative pressure AIIR is not required; - Staff should be protected by droplet/contact PPE; - A trial of proning can occur with the patient wearing nasal prongs/cannulae; - If the target SpO2 of 90-94% is not achieved with standard nasal prongs/cannulae with flow rates up to 5 lpm, or design-specific higher flow nasal cannulae up to 10 lpm, escalation to a non-rebreathing face mask (NRM) should be considered. - O2 by simple (Hudson) or non-rebreathing facemask at < 15 lpm: - Filtered non-rebreathing masks such as the Tavish® (Figure 3) or Hi-OxTM (with an attached filter Figure 4) can be considered, as they may offer some additional staff protection due to viral filters over the expiratory ports; - Negative pressure AIIR is not required; - Staff should be protected by droplet/contact PPE;

-- A trial of lateral positioning or self-proning can occur with the patient wearing a simple or non-rebreathing mask. - Regardless of which of the foregoing devices is used (nasal prongs, design-specific higher flow nasal cannulae, simple, venturi or non-rebreathing face mask, or some combination thereof), total flow rates ≤ 15 lpm are NOT considered to be aerosol-generating.
+- Flow rates of supplemental oxygen should be limited to the least needed to achieve the target oxygen goal (e.g., SpO2 90-94%); - A trial of proning can occur with the patient wearing a simple or non-rebreathing mask. - Regardless of which of the foregoing devices is used (nasal prongs, design-specific higher flow nasal cannulae, simple or non-rebreathing face mask, or some combination thereof), total flow rates ≤ 15 lpm are NOT considered to be aerosol-generating.
 This means they can be used in a regular (non-AIIR) environment and with staff using droplet-precaution PPE.
 Again, a procedure or surgical mask should be worn by the patient over nasal prong/cannulae options.